cosmos/sdk-tutorials/ida-customizations/README.md

 The code and docs for each tutorial are based on a specific version of the software.
 Be sure to follow the tutorial instructions to download and use the right version.

-Use the tutorials landing page as your entry point to articles on [Cosmos blog](https://blog.cosmos.network/), videos on [Cosmos YouTube](https://www.youtube.com/c/CosmosProject/videos), and ways to get help and support.
+Use the tutorials landing page as your entry point to articles on [Interchain blog](https://blog.cosmos.network/), videos on [Interchain YouTube](https://www.youtube.com/c/CosmosProject/videos), and ways to get help and support.

 This repo manages and publishes the tutorials.
 For details, see [CONTRIBUTING](/sdk-tutorials/CONTRIBUTING.md) and [TECHNICAL-SETUP](/sdk-tutorials/TECHNICAL-SETUP.md).
 The tutorials are formatted using [markdownlint](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).